~ 11 min read

 });

 In our estimate Winglang is a huge leap forward from the current paradigms of IaC.
 If it can deliver on its promises, it might not be the solution that the whole engineering uses for every project, but it might be that awesome tool to get small things done with ease and pleasure.
-Given that Wing works with JSII just like the CDK, it can also import JSII compatible code like the CDK back into its code.
+Given that Wing works with JSII just like the CDK, it can also import JSII compatible code like the CDK.
 Seems Elad really fell in love with this concept here.
-With this wing might be even somewhat similar to SST, by giving better abstractions ontop of the CDK, just on a whole different level.
+With this, wing might be even somewhat similar to SST, by giving better abstractions ontop of the CDK, just on a whole different level.

 Wing seems to aim to bring the developer experience to such a level of abstraction and simplicity, that even a project manager could solve simple problems.
 This is something that none of the other infrastructure related tools have so far attempted.